ioprotium/sarch/README.md

 Nodemon is configured to work with **ts-node** for watch&reload the service.
 Any change you make in source files will trigger a reload. **Note:** server PORT number is configured in **/config/default.yml**

-For client development you have to configure your firebase app.
-Open **/client/.env.development** and add your config.
-To get your firebase public key go to [https://firebase.google.com/docs/web/setup](https://firebase.google.com/docs/web/setup)

-Now run
+For client side development: run

 ```
 cd client && yarn serve